 Residents of the Eco-House work together to reduce their environmental impact and to engage the campus and broader community on sustainability issues through personal choices, projects, and events.
-Students interested in living in the Eco House must complete a short application, including a personal statement outlining their interest in this unique living environment.
-The Eco-House would be well suited for students who are considering to major in environmental science, environmental studies, biology, geology, or other natural science related fields; however, no experience with sustainability is required; residents must merely have an interest in learning more about sustainability and sustainable living habits.
+Students interested in living in the Eco-House must complete a short application, including a personal statement outlining their interest in this unique living environment.
+While Eco-House is well-suited for students who are considering studying environmental science, environmental studies, biology, geology, or other natural science related fields; no experience with sustainability is required as residents must merely have an interest in learning more about sustainability and sustainable living habits.
+They must want to engage in meaningful conversations on climate change and its effects on not only landscapes and wildlife but also people and communities.
 Residents will engage in a variety of exciting activities and workshops to enhance their sustainable living skills throughout the academic school year.

-Purpose: demonstrate affordable sustainable living in order to inform, engage and inspire Penn’s fellow residents, visitors, and community members.
+Purpose: Demonstrate affordable sustainable living in order to inform, engage and inspire Penn’s fellow residents, visitors, and community

 Events for the floor may include: